weber1158/eds-classification/MATLAB/DOCUMENTATION.md

 `minerals` - categorical vector of mineral classifications for each row in the input table.
 All classifications are given using standardized abbreviations (see the table below for details).

 `groups` - (Optional) categorical vector of generalized mineral groups for each row in the input table.
-For example, if the mieral is classified as one of the five feldspars it will be given a group classification of "Feldspar".
+For example, if the mineral is classified as one of the five feldspars it will be given a group classification of "Feldspar".

 `scores` - (Optional) Probability scores for each classification.
 That is, a table showing the likelihood of each classification.
 The scores are given as fractions between 0 (0%) and 1 (100%).